AlekSmola/Flickr-Image-Downloader-GUI/README.md

 Example and random photos.
 The app allows an option to download multiple photos.

     HINT: To easily copy several links to images, you can open each photo in a separate web browser tab.
 Then, click on the first one.
 While holding the `Shift` key click on the last one.
 All of the tabs should be selected now.
 Next, right-click on the selection and select `Copy sites addresses` and then paste them into the input file.
-Works on the Opera browser but all of the Chromium-based browsers should have such an option.
+Works on the Opera browser, but all of the Chromium-based browsers should have such an option.

 ## Download tab